The Runestone: Release

 The film was released on VHS and laserdisc in the United States by Live Home Video in 1991.
-As of 2011, the film has not been officially released on DVD.
+In Germany the film was released as Anthony III, without having any connection to The Kindred, which has been released as Anthony.
+In the late 2010s it was released on DVD.

 Soundtrack

 In March 2010, Perseverance Records released the soundtrack album with music by David Newman.
 The score was reminiscent of the 1950s B-movie scores composed by Henry Mancini such as Creature from the Black Lagoon and Tarantula.